berkeley-stat243/stat243-fall-2018/README.md

 Instructor office hours:

-  - Chris: TBD
+  - Chris (Evans 495): TBD or drop by if more door is open or schedule an appointment.
-  - Omid: TBD
+  - Omid (location TBD): TBD

 ## Software